laravel/docs/configuration.md

     ));

-In this example, 'local' is the name of the environment, and 'your-machine-name' is the hostname of your webserver machine.
-In Linux and Mac OS you can determine your hostname by opening a terminal and typing the `hostname` command.
-On a Windows Vista/7 machine, the hostname can be found and by right-clicking "Computer" in the start menu and selecting properties - look for "Computer name".
+In this example, 'local' is the name of the environment and 'your-machine-name' is the hostname of your server.
+On Linux and Mac, you may determine your hostname using the `hostname` terminal command.

 You may also pass a `Closure` to the `detectEnvironment` method, allowing you to implement your own environment detection: